MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nf-xamlom-initializexamldiagnosticsex.md

 ### -param wszTAPDllName [in]

-The name of the tap DLL to be injected in the process.
+The full path to the TAP DLL to be injected in the process.

 The DLL must expose a COM class that implements the <a href="/windows/win32/api/ocidl/nn-ocidl-iobjectwithsite">IObjectWithSite</a> interface.